 For this project I used one ball of Jewelspun 100% acrylic aran weight yarn (200g) in colour 0708 Sandstone Sunset.
-You can use any yarn you choose.
+You can purchase this yarn here.

 Hook size: according to yarn.
 I used a 5mm hook as recommended by the yarn.

 Note: Chain 2 at the start of each row counts as the first stitch.
 If you find the chain 2 at the start of each row is a bit tight then adjust to a chain 3.
 I used a chain 2 at the start of each row as it appeared to leave less of a ‘hole’ at the ends of each row.

 - ROW 1: Chain a multiple of 2.
 For my sample scarf I chained 26.